athofficial/docs.atheios.org/docs/api/garp_v015.md

-# GARP V1.5.0
+# GARP V0.15

 ## Impact
-* We have introduced procol id handling for every call, this allows us to evolve the SW without really breaking backwards compatibility.
+* We have introduced a procol id handling for every call.
+This allows us to evolve the SW without really breaking backwards compatibility.
 As we are using different modules You as a developer have not to care about it.
-A module of v.1.5.0 will make itself known to use v.1.5.0 as protocol id and V1.5.0 calls are used.
+A module of v0.1.5 will make itself known to use v0.1.5 as protocol id and v0.1.5 calls are used.

 Which SW modules are available can be found [here](gamedev_modules/).